 To some extent, the types of truck accidents are the same as car and other automobile accidents.
 What differentiates them is the severe force of the collision and tremendous impact that trucks have on another vehicle, which is more than likely a passenger car or small SUV.

-- Truck Rollovers.
 These accidents happen when the truck loses its balance.
-Most often these are single vehicle accidents and occur because the truck driver loses control of the truck for some reason.
+Most often these are single-vehicle accidents and occur because the truck driver loses control of the truck for some reason.

-- Other Collisions.
 Most other collisions occur between the truck and something else that is not a moving vehicle.
-Like rollovers, these accidents almost always are single vehicle accidents.
+Like rollovers, these accidents almost always are single-vehicle accidents.
 The truck either strikes a fixed object, such as a pole, building, guardrail, or an animate object, such as an animal(s) or pedestrian(s).
 The driver may have lost control of the truck for any number of reasons or else he likely didn’t see the object, animal or person.